msivak/Hourglass/README.md

 SPACE: Used to switch players from the keyboard

 Design choice notes
--Time should be maintained on the Arduino because then it is OS dependent and above all else we want the output the players see to be accurate
+-Time should be maintained on the Arduino because then it is OS independent and above all else we want the output the players see to be accurate
 -To handle turn extensions when time expires hitting the pause button will give the extension

 Processing features implemented: